Code-Institute-Submissions/band-2/README.md

 As a fan I can access or discover the HCPD's social media presence via the `footer`

-As a fan I can hear music and see video via `smallpipes.html`*
+As a fan I can hear music and see video via `smallpipes.html`

----
-\*   Practical Considerations

-Audio and video files would obviously support the objective of this website and so benefit the band, however the desired audio and video footage  of the HCPD are not currently available due to technical constraints regarding recording quality.
+Due to practical considerations while audio and video files would obviously support the objective of this website and so benefit the band, the desired audio and video footage  of the HCPD are not currently available due to constraints regarding recording quality.
 An audio recording and a YouTube clip were included as examples.
----

 Given the four or five page brief the structure is necessarily simple.
 A flat structure with a collapsible top navigation bar provides efficient and intuitive navigation.